kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

+## Technology Advancements and Discoveries

+* [Hubble Celebrates 35th Year In Orbit](https://science.slashdot.org/story/25/04/23/2244236/hubble-celebrates-35th-year-in-orbit?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Marking a major milestone, Hubble Telescope has been in orbit for 35 years, continuing to deepen our understanding of space.

+* [First Successful Lightning Triggering and Guiding Using a Drone](https://group.ntt/en/newsrelease/2025/04/18/250418a.html) - Researchers achieved the first-ever drone-triggered and guided lightning strike, an innovative breakthrough in weather and safety research.

+* [Quantum Messages Travel 254 km Using Existing Infrastructure For the First Time](https://science.slashdot.org/story/25/04/23/2227211/quantum-messages-travel-254-km-using-existing-infrastructure-for-the-first-time?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Quantum communication achieved a new benchmark by transferring messages over 254 km through existing network infrastructure.

+* [AMD Publishes Open-Source Driver for GPU Virtualization, Radeon \"In the Roadmap\"](https://www.phoronix.com/news/AMD-GIM-Open-Source) - AMD contributes to open-source with a GPU virtualization driver aimed at enhancing cloud-based computing experiences.

-## Innovations and Unusual Applications
+## Unconventional Innovations

-* [Abusing DuckDB-WASM by making SQL draw 3D graphics (Sort Of)](https://www.hey.earth/posts/duckdb-doom) - Creative use of DuckDB-WASM to generate 3D visuals in SQL.

-* [TacOS: UNIX-like OS from scratch that runs DOOM](https://github.com/UnmappedStack/TacOS) - A unique project building a custom OS capable of running DOOM from scratch.
+* [TacOS: UNIX-like OS from scratch that runs DOOM](https://github.com/UnmappedStack/TacOS) - Built entirely from scratch, TacOS is a UNIX-like operating system that impressively uses the classic game DOOM as a demonstration of its capabilities.

-* [Shortest-possible walking tour to 81,998 bars in South Korea](https://www.math.uwaterloo.ca/tsp/korea/index.html) - A mathematical approach to optimize travel to an astonishing number of locations in South Korea.

-* [Hosting a Blog on a Nintendo Wii](https://soylentnews.org/article.pl?sid=25/04/23/0343211&amp;from=rss) - Exploring retro tech by using a Nintendo Wii for modern blogging.
+* [Hosting a Blog on a Nintendo Wii](https://soylentnews.org/article.pl?sid=25/04/23/0343211&from=rss) - In a unique twist, a programmer shows how to leverage a Nintendo Wii to host a full-fledged blog.

-* [Give it time](https://ismaelcelis.com/posts/2025-04-give-it-time/) - A philosophical take on the nature of software and waiting in technology.

-## Technological Advances

-* [Quantum Messages Travel 254 km Using Existing Infrastructure For the First Time](https://science.slashdot.org/story/25/04/23/2227211/quantum-messages-travel-254-km-using-existing-infrastructure-for-the-first-time?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A significant breakthrough in quantum communications.

-* [AMD Publishes Open-Source Driver for GPU Virtualization](https://www.phoronix.com/news/AMD-GIM-Open-Source) - AMD's release of an open-source driver supporting GPU virtualization.

-* [Exploiting Undefined Behavior in C/C++ Programs for Optimization: A Study on the Performance Impact](https://web.ist.utl.pt/nuno.lopes/pubs.php?id=ub-pldi25) - A deep dive into optimization techniques by leveraging undefined behavior.

-## Science and Health Insights
+## Society and Scientific Concerns

-* [Stroke Patients Have High Levels of Microplastics Clogging Their Arteries, Researchers Find](https://science.slashdot.org/story/25/04/23/2122204/stroke-patients-have-high-levels-of-microplastics-clogging-their-arteries-researchers-find?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Study linking microplastics buildup to adverse health effects.
+* [Stroke Patients Have High Levels of Microplastics Clogging Their Arteries, Researchers Find](https://science.slashdot.org/story/25/04/23/2122204/stroke-patients-have-high-levels-of-microplastics-clogging-their-arteries-researchers-find?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Alarming research reveals significant microplastic buildup in stroke patients' arteries, indicating a potential health crisis.

-* [Lone Black Hole Discovered](https://soylentnews.org/article.pl?sid=25/04/23/0353259&amp;from=rss) - New astronomical discovery of an isolated black hole.

-## Social and Environmental Issues

-* [More Than 80% of the World’s Reefs Hit By Bleaching After Worst Global Event On Record](https://news.slashdot.org/story/25/04/23/1515228/more-than-80-of-the-worlds-reefs-hit-by-bleaching-after-worst-global-event-on-record?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - The devastating impact of coral bleaching on marine ecosystems.

-* [Cancer-Causing Arsenic is Building Up in the World’s Rice](https://soylentnews.org/article.pl?sid=25/04/22/0052214&amp;from=rss) - Concerning findings about toxic elements in a global staple food.
+* [Cancer-Causing Arsenic is Building Up in the World's Rice](https://soylentnews.org/article.pl?sid=25/04/22/0052214&from=rss) - Concerns over food safety rise as studies confirm arsenic accumulation in one of the world's staple crops.

+## Cultural and Social Dynamics

+* [Shortest-possible walking tour to 81,998 bars in South Korea](https://www.math.uwaterloo.ca/tsp/korea/index.html) - An incredible mathematical achievement charts the shortest walking route visiting nearly 82,000 bars across South Korea.

+* [Discord's CEO and Co-Founder Is Stepping Down](https://slashdot.org/story/25/04/23/2040251/discords-ceo-and-co-founder-is-stepping-down?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A major leadership change as Discord undergoes transitions following the resignation of its CEO and co-founder.

-## Human Behavior and Culture
+## Programming and Software Insights

-* [The tools I love are made by awful people](https://ankursethi.com/blog/the-tools-i-love-are-made-by-awful-people/) - Reflection on the dichotomy between appreciation for tools and ethical considerations about their creators.

-* [Beer on Board in the Age of Sail (2017)](https://blog.library.si.edu/blog/2017/08/02/beer-board-age-sail/) - A historical look at the role of beer during maritime voyages in the age of sail.
+* [Creating your own federated microblog](https://fedify.dev/tutorial/microblog) - A detailed guide on creating a federated microblog, embracing the essence of decentralized social media.

+* [Does using Rust really make your software safer?](https://tweedegolf.nl/en/blog/152/does-using-rust-really-make-your-software-safer) - An insightful examination of Rust’s impact on software safety, addressing its promises of reducing vulnerabilities.

+* [C++26: more constexpr in the core language](https://www.sandordargo.com/blog/2025/04/23/cpp26-constexpr-language-changes) - Upcoming changes in C++26 focus on enhancing const expressions for programmers.

 ---